 EGBN, TWOU, CURLF CLASS ACTION DEADLINES: Bernstein Liebhard LLP Reminds Investors with Losses in EGBN, TWOU, and CURLF of Filing Deadlines

-/EIN News/ -- NEW YORK, Aug.
-29, 2019 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP announces that class action complaints have been filed on behalf of shareholders of EGBN, TWOU, and CURLF.
+/EIN News/ -- NEW YORK , Sept.
+04, 2019 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP announces that class action complaints have been filed on behalf of shareholders of EGBN, TWOU, and CURLF.
 If you wish to serve as lead plaintiff, you must move the court by the lead plaintiff deadlines listed below.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 Your ability to share in any recovery doesn’t require that you serve as lead plaintiff.
 If you take no action, you may remain an absent class member.

 To discuss the cases below please contact Matthew E. Guarnero toll free at (877) 779-1414.